 If I am admitted to Floyd Medical Center, will I have to receive care in one of the temporary units in the parking lot?

-Not at this time.
-All patients receiving care at Floyd Medical Center are being treated inside the hospital.
-We have established a quarantined area for COVID-19 patients in the northeast wing of our facility.
-This area is equipped with negative pressure rooms and provides separation from other patient care areas.
+Most patients receiving care at Floyd Medical Center are being treated inside the hospital.
+Some patients who have tested positive for COVID-19 currently are receiving care in the Georgia Emergency Management Agency temporary unit.
+This area is equipped with negative pressure rooms and has a dedicated clinical staff.

 Are waiting areas at Floyd facilities safe?